AnindyaMajumder/Online-Journal-Publishing-Platform/README.md

 # NAIS Journal API Documentation

 ## Introduction
-This documentation provides an overview of all endpoints available in the NAIS Journal application.
-It includes details of the requests, headers, payloads, and expected responses for each endpoint.
-This guide will help the frontend team integrate seamlessly with the backend.
+Welcome to the NAIS Journal API Documentation!
+This guide provides a comprehensive overview of all available endpoints, their functionalities, and integration details to help the frontend team seamlessly interact with the backend services.

 ---